Showmick119/Implementing-Attention-Is-All-You-Need/README.md

 ## 🙏 Acknowledgments

-This implementation is based on educational tutorials and the original Transformer paper.
+This implementation is based on the original Transformer paper.
 Special thanks to the PyTorch team and the open-source ML community for providing excellent tools and resources.